-Conditional mapping lets you specify that a record in a transformation is mapped based on a defined condition.
+Creating a condition on a target node, referred to as conditional mapping, lets you specify if a source record being processed should be output to the target based on a defined condition.
 The condition determines (yes or no) if the record is mapped.
 As part of that determination, you can include logic to set what values are used in the mapping.
 For example, a record might be used only if the size of a text field is less than a specified maximum.

-Conditional mapping is accomplished by adding a special data element called a condition node to a target folder.
-The contents of the condition node specifies the condition for generating the record.
+The contents of the script specify the condition for generating the record.
 A condition must return a

 true (1) or

 false (0) value.
 It can contain other logic, and a side effect of that logic can be to set the value of other nodes in the transformation.

 The script below requires that the source object